miketout/VerusServicesSetup/Tails-Wallet.md

 # Running a VerusCoin Wallet on Tails

 This document describes a way to run a VerusCoin native wallet from within [Tails](https://tails.boum.org).
-Sadly, because `Tails` relies on TOR for anonymous networking, Agama isn't going to work, thus it will be a native commandline wallet.
+Sadly, because Tails relies on TOR for anonymous networking, Agama isn't going to work, thus it will be a native commandline wallet.

 **Please, for your own safety, do not take this guide as the full and only truth.
 Do your own research.
 Think of this guide as a helper only.
 Explaining all possible Tails options clearly is beyond the scope of this guide.**

 ## Prerequisites

 Get a USB stick, at least 32GB in size, preferrably USB3.
-Follow [this guide](https://tails.boum.org/install/) to install the most recent release of `Tails` onto that USB stick.
+Follow [this guide](https://tails.boum.org/install/) to install the most recent release of Tails onto that USB stick.

-To be able to complete this guide (and use VerusCoin afterwards), you will have to set an administration password for `Tails`.
+To be able to complete this guide (and use VerusCoin afterwards), you will have to set an administration password for Tails.
 Also, you need a `persistent volume` which is set to store at least `Personal Data` and `Dotfiles`.

 ## Build/obtain VerusCoin binaries